Quicr/quicr-arch-spec/moq-arch.md

 streaming applications are much more tolerant to latency and require highly scalable media distribution.
 Such applications leverage existing CDN networks, used for optimizing web delivery, to distribute media.
-Streaming protocols such as HLS and MPEG-DASH operate on top of HTTP and get transport-level resiliency and congestion control provided by TCP.
+Streaming protocols such as HLS and MPEG-DASH operates on top of HTTP and gets transport-level resiliency and congestion control provided by TCP.

 This document outlines, QuicR, a unified architecture and protocol for data delivery that enables a wide range of realtime applications with